 People will always initially assume that you know yourself better than they do (because you’re YOU).
-If you present yourself as someone who knows herself, her value and has her boundaries intact, you translate to the other person that you don’t need him to tell you who are or what you are worth.
+If you present yourself as someone who knows herself, her value, and has her boundaries intact, you translate to the other person that you don’t need them to give you anything that you aren’t already giving yourself.

 If you come to the relational table hoping for a guy to see in you what you don’t see in yourself, he will either exploit your emotional handicap to propel his own agenda or, if he’s emotionally available... the guy will be completely turned off and opt-out.

 And if you meet someone amazing who sees qualities and potential in you that you don’t yet see in yourself… it still won’t matter.
-You’ll end up burning the other person out.
+You’ll end up burning them person out.

 Women who know their value don’t need anyone else to validate them.
 Nor do they need permission to exit situations, circumstances, and relationships in which they are devalued.